-- A. Toastmasters International recognizes and supports the following official speech contests: International, Evaluation, Humorous, Table Topics, Tall Tales, and Video (only for members of undistricted clubs, including Territorial Councils and Provisional Districts).
-No other contest types, showcases, etc., can be conducted by Districts (including Areas and Divisions). - Districts (including aAreas and dDivisions) must conduct the International Speech Contest.
+- A. Toastmasters International recognizes and supports the following official speech contests: International, Evaluation, Humorous, Table Topics, Tall Tales, and Video (only for members of undistricted clubs, including territorial councils and provisional districts).
+No other contest types, showcases, etc., can be conducted by districts (including areas and divisions). - 1.
+Districts (including areas and divisions) must conduct the International Speech Contest.
 The International Speech Contest must only be conducted in English. - 2.
-Districts (including aAreas and dDivisions) may conduct up to three (3) additional English speech contests each year. - 3.
-Districts (including aAreas and dDivisions) may also conduct up to four (4) non-English speech contests each year. - a) Each of these contests is conducted in a language selected by the dDistrict dDirector and approved by the dDistrict executive committee. - b) A non-English contest may be conducted using the rules of the International Speech Contest.
+Districts (including areas and divisions) may conduct up to three additional English speech contests each year. - 3.
+Districts (including areas and divisions) may also conduct up to four non-English speech contests each year. - a) Each of these contests is conducted in a language selected by the district director and approved by the district executive committee. - b) A non-English contest may be conducted using the rules of the International Speech Contest.
 Such a contest must be titled using the name of the language.
-For example: Chinese Speech Contest. - c) Non-English contests must not continue beyond the dDistrict level.
-B. All dDistrict-level speech contests are conducted only at the Annual dDistrict eConference. - ◆ C. Contests must originate at the club level and proceed through the aArea, dDivision, and district levels, respectively; only contests following this progression are permitted at the aArea, dDivision, and dDistrict levels.
-All clubs are eligible to advance contestants to the aArea level in all contests, regardless of the contest language or the primary language of the club. - D. Toastmasters International pays the travel expenses of each contestant who participates in the International Speech Contest at the semifinal level at the International Convention.
-The travel allowance is computed in the same manner and subject to the same restrictions as that of dDistrict leaders. - E. The Speech Contest Rulebook is protocol and applies to all official Toastmasters speech contests.
+For example: Chinese Speech contest. - c) Non-English contests must not continue beyond the district level.
+B. All district-level speech contests are conducted only at the annual district conference. - C. Contests must originate at the club level and proceed through the area, division, and district levels, respectively; only contests following this progression are permitted at the area, division, and district levels.
+All clubs are eligible to advance contestants to the area level in all contests, regardless of the contest language or the primary language of the club. - D. Toastmasters International pays the travel expenses of each contestant who participates in the International Speech Contest at the semifinal level at the International Convention.
+The travel allowance is computed in the same manner and subject to the same restrictions as that of district leaders. - E. The Speech Contest Rulebook is protocol and applies to all official Toastmasters speech contests.
 Modifications to rules may only be made through the administrative protocol review process.
 Exceptions are not permitted. - F. Individual admission fees to a contest may be charged to audience attendees and contest officials; however, contestants may never be charged a fee to compete in a contest, and clubs may never be charged a fee to send a contestant to a contest.